ccs-amsterdam/r-course-material/tutorials/r-tidy-12-reshaping.md

 For this tutorial we will use the data from Piketty's Capital in the 21st Century.
 In particular, we will work with the data on income inquality, with the goal of making a graph showing the evolution of income inequality in different countries.

-For this, we load the income inequality data sets (from the github page of this course) and remove missing values:
+For this, we load the income inequality data set and remove missing values.

 ``` r
 library(tidyverse)